 There is also another way to increase your revenue; if you put in some effort and make sure you have the right people advocating for you — you can get the raise you’ve been desperately deserving.
-You can go about that by negotiating your rates and contracts with your insurance payers.
+You can go about that through contract and rate negotiations with your insurance payers.

 The following are a few steps to help get on your way to that well deserved raise: